ZITHROMAX- azithromycin dihydrate injection, powder, lyophilized, for solution

 In vitro and in vivo studies to assess the metabolism of azithromycin have not been performed.

-Plasma concentrations of azithromycin following single 500-mg oral and IV doses declined in a polyphasic pattern with a mean apparent plasma clearance of 630 mL/min and terminal elimination half-life of 68 hours.
+Plasma concentrations of azithromycin following single 500 mg oral and IV doses declined in a polyphasic pattern with a mean apparent plasma clearance of 630 mL/min and terminal elimination half-life of 68 hr.
 The prolonged terminal half-life is thought to be due to extensive uptake and subsequent release of drug from tissues.

-In a multiple-dose study in 12 normal volunteers utilizing a 500-mg (1 mg/mL) one-hour intravenous-dosage regimen for five days, the amount of administered azithromycin dose excreted in urine in 24 hours was about 11% after the 1st dose and 14% after the 5th dose.
+In a multiple-dose study in 12 normal volunteers utilizing a 500 mg (1 mg/mL) one-hour intravenous-dosage regimen for five days, the amount of administered azithromycin dose excreted in urine in 24 hr was about 11% after the 1st dose and 14% after the 5th dose.
 These values are greater than the reported 6% excreted unchanged in urine after oral administration of azithromycin.
 Biliary excretion is a major route of elimination for unchanged drug, following oral administration.

 The pharmacokinetics of azithromycin in subjects with hepatic impairment has not been established.

 There are no significant differences in the disposition of azithromycin between male and female subjects.
 No dosage adjustment is recommended based on gender.

 Pharmacokinetic studies with intravenous azithromycin have not been performed in older volunteers.
 Pharmacokinetics of azithromycin following oral administration in older volunteers (65–85 years old) were similar to those in younger volunteers (18–40 years old) for the 5-day therapeutic regimen. [see Geriatric Use 8.5)].